 Surveys are popular in business, and they are effective for business research.
 A survey can be one of the more inexpensive research options, especially if it is done online.
 Succinct surveys that are more likely to be completed can be launched for free on a survey website that can be linked to your own website or social media post.

 Telephone surveys can possibly be more in depth, but only if the person agrees to be questioned on the phone.
 Mailed surveys still have a niche, especially if they are targeted to a very specific group, but cost more to launch and administrate.

 3. Interviews and focus groups

-Interviews and focus groups take much more time to administer but offer a much deeper look at consumer preferences and behaviors.
-Both individual interviews and focus groups are made up persons from the target audience of the company and offer the interviewer the chance to clarify answers with follow up questions.
+Interviews and focus groups take much more time to administer but offer a much deeper look at consumer preference behaviours.
+Both individual interviews and focus groups are made up of persons from the target audience of the company and offer the interviewer the chance to clarify answers with follow up questions.
 While offering a larger sample in less time than interviews, focus groups can be more subject to bias from participants or facilitators.

 In addition to placing an online survey on your website, you can also put traffic data from your website to good use to spot trends in page views and keyword use.
 Analysis of who is visiting your site can make you aware of consumer demographics that you have not yet focused on.
 There are also research website resources that can help you keep an eye on what the competition is doing.